 Neon-lit mid-price stores like Gap, Old Navy, Forever 21, Levi’s, Disney Store, and the Hershey’s and M&M stores make up the Times Square shopping scene.
-The major commercial hub in the heart of Midtown Manhattan is also the perfect place to scoop up a NYC souvenir to commemorate your travels.
+The major commercial hub in Midtown Manhattan is also the perfect place to scoop up a NYC souvenir to commemorate your travels.

 Shopping at Rockefeller Center

-Find beloved New York and international brands and unique specialty stores at Rockefeller Center.
+Find beloved New York and international brands at unique specialty stores in Rockefeller Center.
 The large complex spanning 22 acres between 48th Street and 51st Street houses a variety of popular stores like FAO Schwarz, American Girl Place, Kate Spade New York, Free People, Anthropologie, and the first permanent MLB retail store in the United States.

-Thousands of visitors a day visit this biggest department store in the world in Herald Square.
-Reserve a few hours to explore Macy’s 10 floors and 1 million square-foot space containing clothing, jewelry, beauty products, housewares, and more.
-Another must-see is Bloomingdale’s on 3rd Avenue.
-This original location of the department store is more than 150 years old.
+Thousands of visitors a day visit the biggest department store in the world in Herald Square, which covers almost an entire New York City block.
+Reserve a few hours to explore the flagship’s 10 floors and 1 million square-foot space containing clothing, jewelry, beauty products, housewares, and more.

 This original location of the department store on 59th Street and Lexington Avenue is more than 150 years old!
 It’s easy to spend the entire day in the 815,000 square-foot flagship store, browsing high-end decor and merchandise from hundreds of brands, and indulging in their on-site dining options.

 Midtown Boutiques & Markets